 SEO content strategy is a peculiar beast in the vast sea of content marketing channels.
-It’s not a new concept, but it’s becoming increasingly popular, not just in the SEO community.
+It’s not a new concept, but it’s becoming increasingly popular due to its proven marketing efficacy.

-Crafting an SEO-driven content strategy requires a harmonious balance of right and left brain activities.
-It’s a rigorous exercise of data distillation and research, later combined with relentless creativity and ideation throughput.
+Crafting an SEO content strategy requires a harmonious balance of right and left brain activities.
+It’s a rigorous exercise of keyword data distillation and research, later combined with relentless creativity and ideation throughput.

 Due to the enormously high volume of posts already discussing SEO and content strategy, my field guide takes a slightly different journey into the techniques and tactics to grow traffic organically.
 Here’s a collection of anchor links for quick navigation:

 - Intro: Content Strategy is Integral to SEO, and Vice Versa

 - 1. Go Beyond Keyword Research with SERP Analysis

 - 3. Outline an SEO-friendly Content Calendar

 - 5. Be Deliberate with Internal and External Links

 - 6. Diversify Your Content Strategy with Different Formats